Tuesday, October 21, 2025

 —@@@@@—

 SubRosa is a collectively run anarchist community space, a place to meet others and challenge our assumptions and act on our passions.
 We strive to create a vibrant environment for events, classes, meetings, organizing, performance, art, studying and more.
-SubRosa also offers radical literature for sale, and houses the Anarchist Lending Library.
+SubRosa also offers radical literature, and houses the Anarchist Lending Library.
 We welcome folks to join us in fostering an environment free from coercion, sexism, queer&homophobia, racism, ableism and other hierarchies.

 http://www.subrosaproject.org/